John-Wick0/finance-tracker/README.md

 Overview:

+Hi, welcome!

-This is a personal finance data built in Python to help track income, expenses, and overall financial activity.
+This is a finance data built in Python to help track income, expenses, and overall financial activity.
 The project is continously being improved through multiple versions as I progress and apply new programming concepts.

 The goal is to engineer a practical, real-world application while improving data handling, and software development skills.